Yasiri/02_trivia_api/README.md

 4) Search for questions based on a text query string.
 5) Play the quiz game, randomizing either all questions or within a specific category.

-All backend codes follows [PEP8 style guidelines](https://www.python.org/dev/peps/pep-0008/)
+All backend codes follow [PEP8 style guidelines](https://www.python.org/dev/peps/pep-0008/)
 ## Getting Started
 ### Dependencies Installation:
 Developers using this project should have Python3, pip3, nodeJS, and npm installed.

 #### Installing Backend dependencies:
 first create a virtual environment "when using Python for this projects".
-Once you have your virtual environment setup and running, install dependencies by naviging to the `/backend` directory and running:
+Once you have your virtual environment setup and running, install dependencies by navigating to the `/backend` directory and running:

 ```bash
 pip install -r requirements.txt
 ```
-This will install all of the required packages we selected within the `requirements.txt` file.
+This will install all the required packages we selected within the `requirements.txt` file.

 #### Installing Frontend dependencies:
 This project uses NPM to manage software dependencies.
 NPM Relies on the package.json file located in the `frontend` directory of this repository.
 After cloning, open your terminal and run: